VincentA004/AP-Chemistry-Tritration-Programs/README.md

 ## Repository information
 - chemMath.py:  Is a file that contains all chemistry functions that are used in the Acid-Base_Final.py runner file
 - Acid-Base_Final.py:  Is a command line GUI that will allow you selected diffrent menus and options
-- soltxt.py:  Is a program that will generate over 3000 data points and graph an accurate tritration curves based on input parameters.
+- soltxt.py:  Is a program that will generate over 3000 data points and graph an accurate tritration curve based on input parameters.